mphannah/06-Juicy-Breakout/README.md

 - Animated how tiles and paddle come on screen
 - Squeezed and stretched paddle
 - Wobbled the ball when it collides with something
-- Animated the color of the ball when it collides with something
+- Animated the color of the ball when it collides a tile